IJG-DR/Amazon_Vine_Analysis/README.md

 * Transforming the extracted data to create the necessary tables as dataframes.

-* Connecting the *Spark* Session to our AWS RDS instance, and loading the dataframes that correspond to the tables in pgAdmin.
+* Connecting the *Spark Session* to our AWS RDS instance, and loading the dataframes that correspond to the tables in pgAdmin.

 * Running several queries in pgAdmin to verify that the tables were loaded correctly.

-The following screenshots and the accompaning *PySpark* notebook show that each of the loaded tables match.
+The following screenshots and the accompanying *PySpark* notebook show that each of the loaded tables match.

 #### Customers_Table Query
 ![Customers Table Query](Resources/images/customers_table_query.png)